JetBrains/intellij-sdk-docs/basics/action_system.md

 #### Determining the Action Context
 The `AnActionEvent` object passed to `update()` carries information about the current context for the action.
-Context information is available from the methods of `AnActionEvent`, providing information such as the Presentation, and whether the action is triggered from a Toolbar.
+Context information is available from the methods of `AnActionEvent`, providing information such as the Presentation and whether the action is triggered by a Toolbar.
 Additional context information is available using the method `AnActionEvent.getData()`.
 Keys defined in [`CommonDataKeys`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/CommonDataKeys.java) are passed to the `getData()` method to retrieve objects such as `Project`, `Editor`, `PsiFile`, and other information.
 Accessing this information is relatively light-weight and is suited for `AnAction.update()`.